aboisvert/skiis/README.md

   introduced that feature.

-* Beyond pluging-in your own Executor, you can also control the level of parallelism (number of workers submitted to Executor) and queuing (number of work-in-progress elements) of parallel operations to balance memory usage against parallelism.
+* Beyond pluging-in your own Executor, you can also control the level of
+  1) parallelism -- number of workers simultaneously submitted to Executor,
+  2) queuing -- number of work-in-progress elements between parallel operations to balance memory usage against parallelism and 3) batch size -- to balance efficiency against sharing executor/thread-pool resources.

 * Skiis[T] exposes a Control trait that supports cancellation.